llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 Skipped Features
 ================

-While implementing the above features, we have intentionally skipped the following features for now:
+While implementing support for the above features, we have intentionally skipped or have not fully tested support for the following features for now:

+* build platforms:
+    * windows
 * combining OpenMP and OpenACC in the same application:
     * `-fopenmp` is an error when OpenACC support is enabled.
     * As usual when `-fopenmp` is not specified, OpenMP directives are